saraalkhoneen/Data-mining-6/Customer credits notebook.md

 ```{r}
 nrow(dataset)
 ```
-the output is 1000, which is the number of rows
+The output is 1000, which is the number of rows

 ```{r}
  ncol(dataset)
 ```
-the output is 11, which is the number of columns
+The output is 11, which is the number of columns

 ```{r}
  summary(dataset)